GluuFederation/docs-ce-prod/3.1.4/source/operation/custom-design.md

 # Customizing Public Pages

-Most organizations will want to edit and customize the look and feel of public-facing Gluu Server pages, like the login and registration pages, to match their own corporate branding.
+Most organizations will want to edit and customize the look and feel of public-facing Gluu Server pages to match their own corporate branding.
-The below documentation will provide the file locations of public facing pages, as well as instructions for adding custom html, css, and javascript files to your Gluu Server.
+The following documentation provides the file locations of public facing pages, as well as instructions for adding custom HTML, CSS, and Javascript files to your Gluu Server.

+Public pages include:
+  - All included sign-in pages
+  - Registration
+  - Password Recovery
+  - Error Pages

 !!!
 Warning:
-    Customizations should only be made by people with a solid understanding of web-development.
-Before changing any files we recommend creating backups to easily revert your instance to original state.
+    Customizations should only be made by people with a solid understanding of web development.
+Before changing any files, we recommend creating backups to easily revert your instance to its original state.

 ## Overview